Learning and Development

-Surround children with the things they encounter at home, plus a generous helping of curios, and watch them learn, says Kirstine Beeley…
+Surround early years children with resources they encounter at home, plus a generous helping of curios, and watch them learn, says Kirstine Beeley…

 Reading material

-Central to the Characteristics of Effective Learning is the idea that “children learn best with what they know” and there is much we can do to bring the real world that children are familiar with into our settings.
+Central to the Characteristics of Effective Learning is the idea that “children learn best with what they know”.
+There is much we can do to bring the real world that children are familiar with into our settings.

 What to try